Program Overview & Course Descriptions

 HP&M 846 Managing Information Systems and Technology (3)

 The course covers fundamental concepts of management information systems; current and developing health and business information systems of interest to managers in health services organizations; healthcare information system architecture; security and privacy issues; uses of healthcare information for clinical and strategic analysis and decision support; techniques required to develop and evaluate a technological request for proposal; and thoughts on the future of healthcare information systems including bio-informatics, community health systems and web-based access to health information.
 The course will also cover current information and issues regarding the latest technology applications.

 HP&M 854 / NRSG 891: Human Resources and Workforce Development (3)

 The focus of this course is to understand the leadership functions of human resource management in organizations to create a competitive edge through employee empowerment.
 Core human resource concepts are introduced and applied to optimize human capital within a variety of healthcare settings, including compensation and benefits, employee recognition, and employee/labor relations.
 National, regional and local strategies and workforce trends are discussed related to best practices for the selection, retention, and management as a healthcare employer of choice..

-The discipline specific courses in Preventive Medicine and Public Health deal with concepts related to epidemiology, management of public health data, health communications, and the application of these methods to reduce health disparities.
+The discipline specific courses in Public Health deal with concepts related to epidemiology, management of public health data, health communications, and the application of these methods to reduce health disparities.
 Additional electives within this discipline are available with the approval of the faculty advisor.
 Students in this discipline will also have the opportunity to work in local health departments and organizations and be involved in public health projects using health informatics.